Code-Institute-Submissions/martinez-studio/README.md

 ## Credits
----

 ### Content
 ---
+All content in the "About Me/À Propos" and "Work/Travail" sections in this portfolio site were written by me.

+### Media
+---

+Most of the photos were taken from Unsplash, a stock image library.
+Underneath are attached links to photos.
 None of the texts were copied.
 All of them I did by myslef.

-### Media
 ---
 - The photos used in this site were obtained from